(What follows is an updated version of an earlier post)

 Our American Tribe has been split asunder, perhaps for all time, by obeisance to one or the other of two diametrically-opposed concepts that we, in our collective ignorance, do not realize have actually created in the past (and could continue to create) opportunities for unifying compromise within the American Tribe, compromise that once reconciled differences and provided the power that once illuminated our nation as well as nations beyond our borders.

 The Great Irony of the American Dream is that we have failed to understand the importance of the compromises required by the cornerstone concepts of our Democracy: Equality and Liberty.
 This failure is the Foundational Cause of our American Discontent because:

 Compromise is possible within a tribe because of the power of fraternity …

 … but compromise is not possible between two tribes when there are millions of individuals screaming back and forth at one another from their respective treetops.

-We Americans keep telling ourselves that we have the courage and competence to persevere against any challenge, but we cannot begin to heal our nation until we are—even if we are still howling and screaming—all in the same tree.
+Because of the myth of American Exceptionalism, we Americans keep telling ourselves that we have the courage and competence to persevere against any challenge, but we cannot begin to heal our nation until we are—even if we are still howling and screaming—all in the same tree.
 And we cannot do that until we acknowledge that we are all—despite our disagreements—brothers and sisters of the same tribe.